withastro/astro/docs/src/pages/core-concepts/astro-components.md

 <img src={thumbnailSrc} />
 ```

-If you’d prefer to organize assets alongside Astro components, you may import the file in JavaScript inside the component script.
-This works as intended but this makes `thumbnail.png` harder to reference in other parts of your app, as its final URL isn’t easily-predictable (unlike assets in `public/*`, where the final URL is guaranteed to never change).
+If you'd prefer to organize assets alongside Astro components, you may import the file in JavaScript inside the component script.
+This works as intended but this makes `thumbnail.png` harder to reference in other parts of your app, as its final URL isn't easily-predictable (unlike assets in `public/*`, where the final URL is guaranteed to never change).

 [code-ext]: https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode